Drowning victim was prominent defense attorney

 The man who drowned Sunday afternoon in the swift currents off Gould’s Inlet on St. Simons Island was a prominent defense attorney who had offices locally and in Atlanta, and was a frequent commentator on national radio and television.

-Page Pate, 55, of St. Simons Island was transported Sunday by Glynn County Fire-Resce ambulance to Southeast Georgia Health System’s Brunswick hospital, where he was pronounced dead, county coroner Marc Neu said.
+Page Pate, 55, of St. Simons Island was transported Sunday by Glynn County Fire-Rescue ambulance to Southeast Georgia Health System’s Brunswick hospital, where he was pronounced dead, county coroner Marc Neu said.

 Pate was swimming with his teenage son at Gould’s Inlet when rip currents from a swift outgoing tide swept the two into open waters.
 Glynn County Fire-Rescue’s water rescue unit responded to a 911 call for the two at 2:09 p.m., fire-rescue officials said.
 The son had already made it ashore when the water rescue unit arrived.